kaduceo/XAI-based-instance-selection/README.md

 ---

 This repository contains code and example notebooks related to the following paper :
-- **How to make the most of local explanations: effective clustering based on influences**, E. Escriva et al. (*submitted at the ADBIS 2023 Conference*)
+- **How to make the most of local explanations: effective clustering based on influences**, E. Escriva et al. (*accepted at the ADBIS 2023 Conference*)
+- **Data exploration based on local attribution explanation: a medical use case**, E. Escriva et al. (*accepted at the EXEC-MAN 2023 Workshop, host at the ADBIS 2023 Conference*)

 This paper present the first global method to explore influences as a new data space.